Neolithic / Bronze Age Barrow Cemetery

 barrow, a line of later round

 The Bronze Age round barrows follow the line of what could be an ancient trackway over Hanging Grimston Wold that later became a Roman Road.
 Many of them are ploughed out but some were excavated and recorded by Mortimer who found beakers, remains of a funeral pyre, oak coffins, collared urns and jet buttons.
-The most interesting barrow at SE806613 was found to contain a limestone ring of six stones with the remains of 11 burials inside.
+The most interesting barrow at SE806613 was found to contain a limestone ring of six stones with the remains of eleven burials within in.

 Back to Map | Home